Historians: Read Tag List

 - The Views Service API browseTags method can be used to obtain an array of tag names.

-- An Intelligence Hub Pipeline Transform Stage can be used to format the tags obtained by the getTagData method.
+- An Intelligence Hub Pipeline JavaScript Stage can be used to format the tags obtained by the getTagData method.

 Aspen InfoPlus.21 design considerations for obtaining a list of tags